Munich in the resistance

 approx. 2-3 km

-Every year, my four colleagues and I take a trip related to World War II history.
-Together we've been to Berlin, Normandy, and St. Petersburg.
-This year, our trip was to Munich, and we had the pleasure of taking the tour on the topic of 'Munich during the Nazi era / Resistance' with Ms. Grit Ranft.
+„My four colleagues and I take a trip every year related to the history of the Second World War, and together we have already been to Berlin, Normandy, and St. Petersburg.
+This year our trip took us to Munich, and we had the pleasure of experiencing the guided tour on the topic of ‚Munich during the time of National Socialism / Resistance‘ with Ms. Grit Ranft.”.

-We were impressed by the tour.
-Ms. Ranft was competent, knowledgeable, varied, and engaging, bringing the past to life for us.
-The background information she provided was thought-provoking and led to interesting conversations.
-The tour was a special highlight of our stay.
+We were impressed by the guided tour.
+Ms. Ranft's knowledgeable, insightful, varied, and engaging presentation brought the past vividly to life.
+The background information she provided was thought-provoking and sparked interesting discussions.
+The tour was a particular highlight of our stay.

 My tips for before and after our tour:

-After this demanding tour, the students in particular deserve a change of pace – why not simply take the subway from Schwabing to the Olympic grounds, where you can unwind?
-Of course, not without first stopping for a bite to eat in one of the many student bars around the university.
-A stroll through the English Garden to the beer garden at the Chinese Tower is also an alternative in summer!
-If you're out and about in the evening, it's a good idea to reserve a table at the famous "Alter Simpl" pub.
-Directly across the street, you can see Silke Wagner's light installation "November 8, 1939," which commemorates Georg Elser and his assassination attempt, every day at 9:20 p.m.
+After this demanding tour, the students especially deserve a change of pace – why not simply take the subway from Schwabing to the Olympic grounds, where they can relax perfectly?
+Of course, not without first stopping for a meal in one of the many student pubs around the university.

 Frequently asked questions: